Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 * [Favicon.ico](https://favicon.io/favicon-converter/) - website for creating favicon
 * [Google Places API](https://cloud.google.com/maps-platform/places/) - to access and retrieve results data from Google's millions of Place Locations
 * [Google Maps API](http://cloud.google.com/maps-platform/) - to display map
-* [Google Developer] (https://console.developers.google.com/) - to access Google APIs
+* [Google Developer](https://console.developers.google.com/) - to access Google APIs

 ## Testing

-- Modal
+- ## Modal
-    * Loaded page to test modal always appears
+    * Loaded page to test that modal always appears
-    * Closed modal using X-button as well as Get Started Button
+    * Tested that modal always closed using X-button and/or Get Started Button

-- Type Selection Buttons
+- ## Type Selection Buttons
-    * Clicked on each of the four type buttons to verify hover and active states appear
+    * Clicked on each of the four Type buttons to verify the corresponding hover and active states always appear
-    * Checked the selection return in Googe Chrome Console to assure that the appropriate selection type was being returned on click
+    * Checked selection returned in Googe Chrome Console to assure that the appropriate selection type alwaysreturned on click

-- City Search Field -
+- ## City Search Field -
     * Checked city autocomplete to verify functionality
     * Checked autocomplete in ALL COUNTRIES mode to assure that the country restrictions were not in effect
-    * Checked autocomplete in SPECIFIC COUNTRY mode to assure that the spedific country restriction WERE in effect
+    * Checked autocomplete in SPECIFIC COUNTRY mode to assure that the specific country restriction WERE in effect

-- Map Testing -
+- ## Map Testing -
-    * Ran searches to assure the Map was drawing the correct coordinates
+    * Ran and re-ran searches to assure the Map was drawing the correct coordinates
-    * Tested Map functionality to test zoom and scroll functionality
+    * Tested Map functionality for zoom and scroll functionality
-    * Tested Google functionality including Street View and Full Screen
+    * Tested Google functionality including Street View and Full Screen Mode, with ESC to close

-- New Search with New coordinates
+- ## New Search with New coordinates
     * Zoomed and scrolled within Map, and re-ran searches to test Search function obeyed new coordinates

-- No Results -
+- ## No Results -
-    * Tested specific locations which are known to lack Type Returns to test that the No Results message appeared
+    * Tested specific locations/coordinates which are known to lack results to test that the No Results message always appeared

-- NEED TO TEST using:
+- CURRENTKY TESTING using:
     * Responsive devices on Google Developer Tools
     * iPhone 5S & 6 and iPad Pro
     * OSX Browsers: Chrome, Safari, Firefox, Opera, Edge